Group Therapy for Young Adults

 Member Updates

 Young adult group members can choose to volunteer to share their latest news, from career, to relationship, to other accomplishments.
 They can share new challenges and barriers as well.
-As with all other participation, this sharing is voluntary.
+Like all other participation, this sharing is voluntary.

 6:30 PM